snowplow/documentation/docs/collecting-data/collecting-from-own-applications/java-tracker/previous-versions/java-tracker-v0-11/setup/index.md

 ### Installation

-The current version of the Snowplow Java Tracker is **0.10.1**
+These instructions are for version 0.11 of the Snowplow Java Tracker.

-You can also manually insert the Tracker by downloading the jar directly: [snowplow-java-tracker-0.10.1.jar](https://bintray.com/snowplow/snowplow-maven/download_file?file_path=com%2Fsnowplowanalytics%2Fsnowplow-java-tracker%2F0.9.0%2Fsnowplow-java-tracker-0.9.0.jar)
+You can also manually insert the Tracker by downloading the jar directly: [snowplow-java-tracker-0.11.0.jar](https://bintray.com/snowplow/snowplow-maven/download_file?file_path=com%2Fsnowplowanalytics%2Fsnowplow-java-tracker%2F0.11.0%2Fsnowplow-java-tracker-0.11.0.jar)

 ### Maven